dubeysunny0593/Metacrafter_project/README.md

 ### Solidity Version: The contract is written in Solidity version 0.8.18, ensuring compatibility with the specified version.

 ### State Variables
-tokenName: This is a public string variable set to "Code" It represents the name of our token.
+tokenName: This is a public string variable set to "bitcoin" It represents the name of our token.

-tokenSymbol: Another public string variable set to "Super Code" This variable represents the symbol or ticker of our token.
+tokenSymbol: Another public string variable set to "BTC" This variable represents the symbol or ticker of our token.

 totalSupply: A public uint256 variable initialized to 0.
 It keeps track of the total supply of our token.